Colin Raffel Headshot

 Colin Raffel

-ICLR 2024 Blog Post Track, 2024 (to appear).
+ICLR 2024 Blog Post Track, 2024.

 Combining Machine Learning and Lifetime-based Resource Management for Memory Allocation and Beyond